Where do stories come from?

 - is beaten by his impatient wife when he gets home because he’s kept her waiting?

 You know what?
 I used to think I was a nutcase for constantly creating tension in my mind from imagined conflicts: the dialogue between myself and the person who cut in line for coffee, or the person who took the parking spot I was waiting for, or the guard’s reaction if I lost my train pass before reaching my city stop.
-Now, I just let it happen and use it.
+Now, I let my imagination fly.
 There’s story fodder in every situation.
 Embrace it.